The bottom scale on this lens shows f-NUMBERS from ƒ/16 to ƒ/1.4.

 FOCAL LENGTH is the determination of the relative size of a lens.

 FOCAL LENGTH - Focal length is the distance between the focal point of a lens and the film plane when the lens is focused at infinity.
 It is used to designate the relative size and angle of view of a lens, expressed in millimeters (mm).
-A particular lens' focal length can generally be found engraved or printed on the front of the lens.
+A particular lens' focal length (e.g. 35mm, 50mm, 105mm, 600mm, etc.) can generally be found engraved or printed on the front of the lens.

-FOCAL PLANE SHUTTER - A camera shutter situated directly in front of the film, composed of an opaque curtain that contains a slit that moves directly across in front of the film, permitting light to strike the film.
+FOCAL PLANE SHUTTER - A camera shutter situated directly in front of the digital sensor or film, composed of an opaque curtain that contains a slit that moves directly across in front of the sensor or film, permitting light to strike the sensor or film.
+Some cameras employ two curtains.

 FOCAL POINT - (1) The central or principal point of focus.
+This generally refers to the main subject of your picture - the photograph's center of interest.
+Also known as the Center of focus.
 (2) The optical center of a lens when it is focused on infinity.

-FOCUS - (1) A point at which rays of light meet after being refracted or reflected.
+FOCUS - (1) A point at which converging rays of light meet after being refracted or reflected.
 (2) Focal point of a lens.
 (3) The clear and sharply-defined condition of an image, as in “This image is in focus,” meaning it is sharp and well-defined.
-(4) Adjustment of the distance setting on a lens to obtain a sharply-defined image.
+(4) Adjustment of the distance setting on a lens to obtain a sharply-defined image, as in to focus a camera.

-FOCUSING - Means of adjusting a lens’ elements in relation to the film plane so as to obtain the required sharpness in the image.
+FOCUSING - Adjusting a lens’ elements in relation to the film plane so as to obtain the required sharpness in the image.

 FOCUSING MAGNIFIER - A simple magnifying lens that enlarges the image on a focusing screen.